arindamnayak/ecommerceprototype/Ionic/README.md

 1) Follow the link for setting up ionic. http://ionicframework.com/docs/guide/installation.html

-2) Check out the code from the repository.
+2) Check out the code from the repository ecommerceprototype/Ionic/Ecommerce_Running.

 3) The next thing we want to do is add the Apache Cordova camera plugin.
 This can be done by running the following